The Cyan Language: Functions

-Blocks of Cyan are similar to blocks of Smalltalk or closures of other languages.
-A block is a literal object --- an object declared explicitly, without being cloned of another object.
-A block may take arguments and can declares local variables.
-The syntax of a literal block is:\\ \verb@ [ | ParamRV | code ]@\\ {\tt ParamRV} represents the declaration of parameters and the return value type (optional items).
-A block is very similar to a function definition --- it can take parameters and return a value.
-For example,\\ \verb@ b = [ | :x Int -> Int | ^ x*x ];@\\ declares a block that takes an {\tt Int} parameter and returns the square of it.
+Functions of Cyan are similar to blocks of Smalltalk or anonymous functions of other languages.
+A function is a literal object --- an object declared explicitly, without being cloned of another object.
+A function may take arguments and can declares local variables.
+The syntax of a literal function is:\\ \verb@ { (: ParamRV :) code }@\\ {\tt ParamRV} represents the declaration of parameters and the return value type (optional items).
+A function is very similar to a method definition --- it can take parameters and return a value.
+For example,\\ \verb@ b = { (: Int x -> Int :) ^ x*x };@\\ declares a function that takes an {\tt Int} parameter and returns the square of it.
 Symbol \verb@^@ is used for returning a value.
-However, to {\tt b} is associated a block, not a return value, which depends of the parameter.
-Although blocks are very similar to functions, they are objects.
-The block body is executed by sending to the block message {\tt eval:} with the parameters the block demands or {\tt eval} if it does not take parameters.
+However, to {\tt b} is associated a function, not a return value, which depends of the parameter.
+Functions are objects and therefore they support methods.
+The function body is executed by sending to the message {\tt eval:} with the parameters the function demands or {\tt eval} if it does not take parameters.
 For example, \\ \verb@ y = b eval: 5;@\\ assigns {\tt 25} to variable {\tt y}.
 The {\tt eval:} methods are similar to Smalltalk´s {\tt value} methods.
-We have chosen a method name different from that of Smalltalk because in Cyan a block may not return a value when evaluated.
+We have chosen a method name different from that of Smalltalk because in Cyan a function may not return a value when evaluated.
 In Smalltalk, it always does.

-The block \verb@[ | :x Int | ^ x*x ]@ is similar to the object \begin{cyan} object LiteralBlock001 public fun eval: (:x Int) -> Int [ ^ x*x; ] end \end{cyan} For every block the compiler creates a prototype like the above.
-Then two identical blocks give origin to two different prototypes.
-There are important differences between the block and this prototype which will be explained in due time.
+The function \verb@{ (: Int x :) ^ x*x }@ is similar to the object \begin{cyan} object LiteralFunction001 func eval: (Int x) -> Int { return x*x; } end \end{cyan} For every function the compiler creates a prototype like the above, although one that inherits from yet-to-be-seen prototypes \verb|Function<...>|.
+Then two identical functions give origin to two different prototypes.
+There are important differences between the function and this prototype which will be explained in due time.